chiedozie07/demo-credit/README.md

 ## App Name: DemoCredit

 ### Brief Description:
-Welcome to the DemoCredit, Chiedozie's Lendsqr backend engineer assessment V2 mobile lending app MVP version that requires wallet functionality.
+Welcome to DemoCredit, a mobile lending backend API server app that requires wallet functionality.
 This is needed as borrowers need a wallet to receive the loans they have been granted and also send the money for repayments.
-Indeed, is the backbone of our financial services that allows users to manage their finances effectively.
+Indeed, this project is literally the backbone of our financial services that allows users to manage their finances effectively.
 This API provides four major features for the MVP version.

 ### Table of Contents
 1. [Features](#features)